-Appendix E - Silvicultural and Fire Prescription Matrices
+Appendix E - SilviculturalPrescription Matrices

 Spruce Beetle Epidemic and Aspen Decline Management Response

-5/12/2014 Draft
+12/19/14 Draft

 Objectives within the matrix are a combination of objectives for silvicultural, wildlife, and fuels programs.
 During surveys for individual projects, additional opportunities/objectives may be determined to enhance resources with the identified silvicultural treatment (example: opportunity to decrease existing soil compaction via decommission/rehabilitation of previously existing skid trails).
 During implementation, design features may be needed to minimize impacts to existing resources.
 See Appendix F for full list of design features.